October 30

 More Aberdeen

-Quick to take advantage of an offer I said “Of course.”
+Quick to take advantage of an offer, I said, “Of course.”
 I had bike lights, so I would push through.
-By now it was about 4 pm and the sun sets at 5 pm.
-Shortly there after the rain started to fall much harder and then a headwind kicked in.
+By now it was about 4 pm, and the sun sets at 5 pm.
+Shortly thereafter, the rain started to fall much harder, and then a headwind kicked in.
 And then right away the mountains kicked in.
 I climbed and climbed and climbed.
-It seemed never ending.
+It seemed never-ending.
 I was so wet by the time I got to Raymond.

 Aberdeen Washington

-The last time I was this wet was last year in December on my way to my hosts in Englishtown Nova Scotia after I got off the ferry from crossing Newfoundland.
+The last time I was this wet was last year in December on my way to my hosts in Englishtown, Nova Scotia, after I got off the ferry from crossing Newfoundland.
 The only difference was that I was not frozen or cold like back on that day.
-Thank goodness I had just purchased a fleece sweater in town and switched my hoody out for my new sweater back in Aberdeen.
+Thank goodness I had just purchased a fleece sweater in town and switched my hoodie out for my new sweater back in Aberdeen.
 I was so wet and with another day of rain in the forecast that I would have been forced to get a hotel room just to dry out if it wasn’t for my host.

-Biking up the driveway of my host I caught a huge Northwestern salamander crossing the driveway.
-While I was able to catch him I was unable to photograph him in the pouring rain.
+Biking up the driveway of my host, I caught a huge Northwestern salamander crossing the driveway.
+While I was able to catch him, I was unable to photograph him in the pouring rain.

 Northwestern Salamander – not my photo